 - Oral cancer.
 Often the early signs will be very small, like a little blister or sore on the mouth or inside the cheeks.
 A dentist is much more likely to spot it than you are.

 - Stress.
 People suffering from stress will often clench or grind their teeth.
 Dentists can help you to realise you are doing this and find ways to solve it.

 - Bad breath.
 This could be a sign of problems with your digestive system.
 If you’ve been living with it for a while, you may not notice it.

 Children are notorious for being fussy eaters.
 They prefer to eat things like chips and burgers than genuinely nutritious food like vegetables and fresh fruit.
-It’s a challenge to adapt a fussy child’s palette but it certainly can be done.
+It’s a challenge to change a fussy child’s palate but it certainly can be done.